-Jennifer Smith enters season No. 9 as the head women’s basketball coach at LHU.
+Jennifer Smith enters season No. 11 (2017-18) as the head women’s basketball coach at LHU and has the second most wins in the program’s 72 year span.

 Smith was hired in July 2007 and faced a daunting task of rebuilding the program.

-She was more than up the task and last season the Bald Eagles soared to new heights, reaching the Pennsylvania State Athletic Conference (PSAC) playoffs for the first time in 24 years.
+She was more than up to the task and has led the Bald Eagles to new heights, reaching the Pennsylvania State Athletic Conference (PSAC) playoffs in the 2014-15 and 2015-16 seasons.
+This was the first time back to back playoff seasons had been accomplished since the 1990-91 seasons.

 Smith led LHU on a sensational run during the 2014-15 season.
-Lock Haven made its first PSAC playoff appearance in 24 years and finished the season with an overall record of 11-16 and 10-12 in conference play.
-The Bald Eagles downed Smith’s alma mater, Millersville University, for the first time in ten years.
+Lock Haven made its first PSAC playoff appearance in 24 years and finished the season with an overall record of 11-16 (10-12 in conference play).
+The Bald Eagles downed Smith’s alma mater - Millersville University - for the first time in ten years.
 The team also was clutch down the stretch as the Bald Eagles won four of their last five games to finish tied for fourth in the PSAC Eastern Division.

 During Smith’s tenure at LHU two players have reached the 1,000 career point milestone.
 Only 13 players overall have hit that mark in the program’s history.

-Off the court, the Bald Eagles have been very active in the Lock Haven community, helping with projects such as the YMCA Easter Egg Hunt, YMCA Healthy Kids Day 5K race, YMCA youth basketball clinic, YMCA after-school program, Fraternal Order of Eagles blood drive, Salvation Army Kettle campaign and AAUW book sale.
-During the 2014-15 academic year the team contributed over 170 hours to the local community.
+Off the court, the Bald Eagles have been very active in the Lock Haven community, helping with projects such as the YMCA Easter Egg Hunt, YMCA Healthy Kids Day 5K race, YMCA youth basketball clinic, YMCA after-school program, Liberty Baptist Church youth basketball league, Fraternal Order of Eagles blood drive, Salvation Army Kettle campaign and AAUW book sale.

 Prior to LHU, Smith spent two years as head coach at NCAA Division II, Goldey-Beacom College, located in Wilmington, Delaware.
 In just two seasons with GBC she was able to turn the program around leading the Lightning to their most wins in school history in 2006-07.